 Toppings and Extras for Your Taco Meal Prep Bowls

 My favorite topping for Tex-Mex style dishes has to be Greek yogurt and salsa.
 You can use traditional salsa like I used with my cheesy black bean quesadillas or mix things up with avocado salsa like I used for my creamy chicken enchiladas.
-And if you happen to have cheddar powder on hand, you can add a bit of that to the mixture.

 You may also like my Greek yogurt jalapeño ranch or creamy avocado salsa on these bowls.